Frameless Glass Curtains

 At first, the panels had to be manually put in place or removed but as the panels evolved to slide to the sides of the opening – like curtains – a new name emerged… Glass Curtains.

 Known as Frameless Glass Doors, the multi-door system comprises a master pivot door within a set of sliding pivot doors.
 Frameless Glass Doors use thick, tempered (“unbreakable”) single glazed panels and therefore do not require the addition of side frames.
 This provides for maximum light-flow and uninterrupted views through the ‘invisible curtains’.

-Unfortunately, single glazed doors would not meet UK building regulations for use between home and garden.
-Double glazing, with it’s thermal insulation properties, has to be specified (see UltraSlim s an alternative) for domestic dwellings.
+Glass Curtains – single glazed doors – would not meet UK building regulations for use between home and garden.
+Double glazing, with it’s thermal insulation properties, has to be specified (see UltraSlim Doors as an alternative) for domestic dwellings.

 So where can Frameless Glass Curtains be used?

 - On your conservatory or sun room, either from the house or to the garden (depending on your other doors);

 - On outbuildings, such as a summer house, home-office, indoor swimming pool areas;